-What to do with all those Amazon cardboard boxes??!
-Prime Day is Here!
-For the record, I am not sitting at my computer impulsively buying all the things, but here are some ideas for ways to reuse every cardboard box that shows up at your front door.
+What to do with all those Amazon and online shopping cardboard boxes??!
+For the record, I am not sitting at my computer impulsively buying all the things, but here are some fun and easy ways to reuse cardboard boxes that show up at your front door.

-While Amazon is, by no means, the sole contributor to the crazy volume of cardboard boxes ringing our door bells, they (with the help of us loyal customers and a dangerously easy Buy with 1-Click functionality) are a significant contributor.
+While Amazon is, by no means, the sole contributor to the crazy volume of cardboard boxes ringing our doorbells, they (with the help of loyal customers and a dangerously easy Buy with 1-Click functionality) are a significant contributor.
 To put this in perspective, I dug into their financial statements and made a few assumptions and estimates.

 Amazon Cardboard Shipping Boxes Around The Globe

 In 2019, Amazon reported $141 billion in online sales in their annual 10k (or publicly available financial statements), which includes both physical and digital products.
 Let’s assume that 85% of those sales are for physical products, an average transaction ranges from $50-$75, 10-15% of packages arrive with a box inside the box, and a broken down Amazon box is 1/2″ thick.